@keyward.dev/sdk

 const kw = createClient({

-controlPlaneUrl, token, agent: "ci-bot",
+controlPlaneUrl, agent: "ci-bot",

 agentAssertion: () => getGithubOidcToken(), // fresh per request